josephbudd/kickwasm/README.md

 There fore Kickwasm is EXPERIMENTAL.
 Its current scope is only to keep up with the changes in the EXPERIMENTAL go syscall/js package.

-## The Wiki
+## To Do

-The wiki has not been update to this new version of kickwasm.
+1. The contacts example needs to be redone.
+1. The some parts of the wiki need to be redone.

 ## I love kickwasm